Crinoid Fossil

 The sea urchin and the spines finest details have been preserved and have been carefully arranged in position of life.
 The spines preserves the original colouring patterns.
 Sea urchin with 10 cm spicules - from medium Jurassic, Bajociano (168.3-170.3 million years), Boulemane, Morocco.

-It comes from the Tsingy de Bemaraha National Park in Madagascar.
-A prodigy of nature, this piece has the natural shape of the Madagascar map.
+Sourced from the Tsingy de Bemaraha National Park in Madagascar.

 Superb, unbroken slab filled with wonderful naturally occurring orthoceras fossils that was once part of the prehistoric ocean floor over 400 million years ago.